 - Go to the Facebook Events Manager in your Business Manager account.

-- Click Connect Data Sources, then select Web.
+- Click Link Data Sources, then select Web.

-- Enter a name for your Pixel and your website URL.
+- Enter a designation for your pixel along with your website URL.

-Step 2: Add the Pixel Code to Your Website
+Step 2: Add the tracking pixel code to Your Website

-There are several ways to install the Facebook Pixel on your website:
+There are several ways to install the Meta Pixel within your site:

-- Manual Installation: Copy the Pixel code and paste it into the
+- Manual Installation: Copy the tracking pixel code and paste it into the

 <head>

-section of each page on your website. - Using Google Tag Manager: If you use Google Tag Manager, add the Pixel as a new tag.
+section of each page within your site. - Using Google Tag Manager: If you use Google Tag Manager, add the Pixel as a new tag.

 - Integrating with Platforms: Many platforms, like WordPress, Shopify, and Wix, have built-in Pixel integrations.
 Follow your platform’s specific instructions for installation.